Network & systems security today is full of headlines like:

 Phishing and Spear Phishing

-Despite being around for years phishing emails are still being used by cybercriminals to obtain login credentials and other sensitive information, which they then use to steal money and data from businesses.
-Although people are now more aware of phishing, the attacks are still effective because of the growing sophistication of the emails.
+Despite being around for years, phishing emails are still being used by cybercriminals to obtain login credentials and other sensitive information, which they then use to steal money and/or data from businesses.
+Although people are now more aware of phishing, many attacks are still effective because of the growing sophistication of the emails.

-The emails used to be easy to spot, as they often contained numerous misspellings and grammatical errors and spun fantastic tales about how you won the lottery or how a Nigerian prince needs your help.
-These days, cybercriminals are increasingly posing as legitimate companies, creating emails that look almost identical to real ones sent by those organizations.
-Plus, cybercriminals sometimes personalise the email to the point where it includes your name and other information about you a tactic referred to as spear phishing.
+The emails used to be easy to spot, as they often contained numerous misspellings and grammatical errors and spun fantastic tales about how you won the lottery.
+These days, cybercriminals are increasingly posing as legitimate companies, creating emails that look almost identical to real ones sent by those organizations, sometimes including personalisation such as your name and other information about you – a tactic referred to as spear phishing.